Open-Research-Institute/onboarding/src/what-is-real.md

 - If it has predictive power, then it is real (or has SOMETHING in it that is real)
   - This is how you know you got an "A" (from [A/B/U](A_B_U.md)).
 You should be able to say _"this is an A for me, I can tell because I can now predict something I could not predict before you gave me this piece of information"_
 - We all exist in the same reality
 - The ultimate truth is invariant under all perspectives
+- Some things are "more real" than others.
+The imagination of a single person is real.
+Physical objects in the room are more rool.
+Mathematical truths are "more real" in that they're more permanent/invariant.